-According to Jabulile Nhlapo, Mechanical Engineer Associate, Building Services, WSP in Africa, “As a mechanical engineer, and particularly when I started building my career in this profession, I often found myself working in silos – mainly because I was focused on the technical side of my personal learning curve.
+According to Jabulile Nhlapo, Mechanical Engineer Associate, Building Services, “As a mechanical engineer, and particularly when I started building my career in this profession, I often found myself working in silos – mainly because I was focused on the technical side of my personal learning curve.
 But along the way I realised that - as you grow and evolve as an engineer – you need to learn about and understand what is important to all other disciplines, for every part of the project and the building to work well together.
 And, the change in mindset that we are seeing in the professional engineering and consulting space excites me.
 In my role at WSP I’ve had experience in coordinating between the different disciplines within our own business on key projects.
 And, it’s not to say that this hasn’t been without its challenges – but it has also been very rewarding in ensuring that we are coming up with the best possible, innovative solutions for our clients.”

-Frankie A'Bear, Civil Engineer, Transport & Infrastructure, WSP in Africa, agrees.
+Frankie A'Bear, Civil Engineer, Transport & Infrastructure, agrees.
 In speaking from her own experience, she notes that there is movement to overcome generational and gender differences in the industry, as well challenges posed by geographically dispersed teams.
 “I’m working on a project that involves water, structural, electrical and mechanical engineering and because the project is based in water, although I’m the youngest person on the team, I’ve been fortunate that I am also the person who is coordinating it all.
 The process has been challenging, as often trying to relay information to each member of the team can be intense.
 However, we’ve been able to leverage on technology and video conferencing applications to host collective team meetings – which has enabled us to share and discuss ideas more instantly.
 And, as an experienced engineer, the Mechanical Lead always communicates exceptionally well and ensures that she is clear on what is required to keep the team and client informed at every phase of the project.
 Because of this, she is a wealth of knowledge and a key resource to learn from.”

 Sustainability emerging as the leading approach to design

-Hlologelo Manthose, Sustainability Consultant, Building Services, WSP in Africa, highlights that the level of collaboration that can be seen in the industry today not only adds value to processes but has a crucially important role to play in designing and building for the future.
+Hlologelo Manthose, Sustainability Consultant, Building Services, highlights that the level of collaboration that can be seen in the industry today not only adds value to processes but has a crucially important role to play in designing and building for the future.
 “Designing and building for a sustainable future means bringing all the disciplines together, to challenge the ordinary, discuss different ideas and present innovative and workable solutions that speak to each other, and overall ensure the project conforms to the requirements of sustainability - for the economy, society and the environment – today and in the future.
 And, it’s very exciting to not only see this changed approach to collaboration, but to personally be a part of it as a young professional.
 There is immense strength in diversification, a lot of learning that can be gained, and knowledge that can be shared, by bringing together experts from different disciplines, generations and even cultures.”

 In Africa, most countries continue to place significant focus on economic triggers, where the natural environment and society have traditionally lagged in focus.
 Over the last decade responding to climate change and extreme weather changes have led to environmental triggers receiving a fair amount of attention.
 However, WSP believes that in the future places will be designed and built around people – how they live, work and play.